wp-plugins/wordpress-bootstrap-css/readme.txt

 What is Twitter Bootstrap?
 It's a CSS and Javascript framework that helps boost your site design and functionality quickly.

-We love Twitter Bootstrap on our [WordPress sites at Worpit](http://icwp.io/2 "Worpit: Manage WordPress Better").
+We love Twitter Bootstrap on our [WordPress sites at iControlWP](http://icwp.io/2 "iControlWP: Secure WordPress Management").
 And we wanted a way to quickly link the latest Bootstrap CSS and Javascript to all pages, regardless of the WordPress Theme.

 With this plugin, now you can!